raft-tech/raft-tech.github.io/_benefits/pto.md

 ---
 featimg: /assets/images/benefits/pto.svg
-title: Take as You Need Time Off Policy
+title: Take as you need
-description: In addition, receive all 11 federal holidays, your birthday off!
+description: Plus 11 Federal holidays and your birthday!
-weight: 3
+weight: 4
 ---